Heckler & Koch UMP: Variants

 Apart from the different chambering, all versions feature the same design model, the exterior differences being the curved magazine used on the UMP9, while both the UMP40 and UMP45 each use a straight magazine.
-All three versions of the weapon can be cross-converted to any of the round chamberings via replacing the bolt, barrel, and magazine.
+All three versions of the weapon can be cross-converted to any of the round chamberings by replacing the bolt, barrel, and magazine.

-The USC or Universal Self-loading Carbine is a semi-automatic variant of the UMP designed for civilian use.
+The USC or Universal Self-loading Carbine is a semi-automatic-only variant of the UMP designed for civilian use.
 It was created following the Assault Weapons Ban of 1994 in the United States and was introduced in 2000.
 Changes from the original UMP include a "thumbhole" type stock/grip instead of the pistol grip of the UMP, a longer barrel without the flash suppressor, a magazine limited to 10 rounds, and a semi-automatic-only trigger group and action.

-Originally available in gray, as of 2008 the USC came only in an all-black finish.
+Originally available in grey, as of 2008 the USC came only in an all-black finish.

 Production of the USC was halted in 2013.

-In 2018 H&K announced a limited production run of new USC rifles.
+In 2018, H&K announced a limited production run of new USC rifles.